 The Abbey Church is open at normal opening hours but has introduced some new procedures:

-During your visit to the site of Payerne Abbey Church, we ask that you respect social distancing of 2 metres between visitors and staff and abide by instructions given by our staff throughout your tour.
+During your visit to the site of Payerne Abbey Church, we ask you to follow the instructions given by our staff throughout your tour.
 To find out more, please see our detailed protection plan.